 Lesson 7 - Food

-Count nouns are things that you can count like chairs, apples, and people.
-Non-count nouns are things that you can't count like liquids and gases or things that are too small to count (like sand).
-We use different expressions with count and non-count nouns.
+Countable nouns are things that can be counted, such as chairs, apples, and people.
+Uncountable nouns are things that cannot be counted, such as liquids, gases, or things so small that they are impossible to count (like sand).
+We use different expressions with countable and uncountable nouns.

 To describe quantities